m3y54m/FPGA-ASIC-Roadmap/README.md

 According to the positive feedback I received for the [Embedded Systems Engineering Roadmap](https://github.com/m3y54m/Embedded-Engineering-Roadmap) and due to my own interest in FPGA, I want to create a separate roadmap specifically for FPGA design in this repository.

 > [!WARNING]
 > The contents in this repository are gathered from various sources to create a roadmap.
-At present, no sorting or filtering has been done on this information. **If you require a complete roadmap now, the contents in this repository might not yet suitable for you.**
+At present, no sorting or filtering has been done on this information. **If you require a comprehensive roadmap right now, the contents in this repository might not yet suitable for you.**

 ## Contribution